How German parties copy ideas from other countries | DW | 15.09.2021

 Germany's socialist Left Party first floated the idea of a four-day workweek in 2020, gaining much media attention.
 But, that specific phrase does not appear in the current election manifesto (as it did in an initial draft).
 Instead, the manifesto states that the party "supports trade unions in their fight for a significant reduction in working time, towards a 30-hour week."

-No country is mentioned more approvingly in the far-right party's manifesto than Switzerland, (perhaps because co-leader Alice Weidel keeps a home there).
+No country is mentioned more approvingly in the far-right party's manifesto than Switzerland, (where co-leader Alice Weidel also keeps a home).
 The AfD manifesto claims Switzerland has both a better tax system (taxes on above-average incomes are lower there) and better trains than Germany.

-Like Switzerland (and several other European countries), the AfD would like to ban the wearing of the Muslim burqa and the niqab.
-The AfD also wants to import what it calls the "Swiss model" of referendums, which it even goes so far as to describe as a "non-negotiable" condition of any coalition negotiations (this is academic since all the other parties have ruled out a coalition with the AfD).
+Like Switzerland, and several other European countries, the AfD would like to ban the wearing of the Muslim burqa and the niqab.
+The AfD also wants to import what it calls the "Swiss model" on referendums, which it even goes so far as to describe as a "non-negotiable" condition of any coalition negotiations (this is academic since all the other parties have ruled out a coalition with the AfD).
 The model would see ordinary citizens be allowed to make law proposals, though it's unclear how exactly those proposals would make it to a referendum stage.

 When laying out their election programs, parties aim to distinguish themselves while also signaling to potential partners that they're open to working together.
 Here's an overview of the six main parties' platforms.